 Step 1: Filing the Summons

 The divorce process begins when one spouse (the plaintiff) files a Summons with Notice or a Summons and Complaint with the Supreme Court in the county where either spouse resides.
-The filing fee is currently $210 plus an additional index number fee.
+The court filing fee is $210 plus an additional index number fee, as of early 2026.
+The action is initiated when the index number is purchased and the summons is filed; from that moment, both parties are subject to automatic orders that restrain them from selling or encumbering most assets, changing beneficiaries on insurance and retirement accounts, or running up debts beyond the ordinary course.

 Step 2: Service of Process